The Price They Paid

 Slavery, Shipwrecks, and Reparations Before the Civil War

-A prizewinning historian uncovers the first instances of reparations in America—ironically, though perhaps not surprisingly, paid to slaveholders, not former slaves
+A prizewinning historian uncovers one of the earliest instances of reparations in America—ironically, though perhaps not surprisingly, paid to slaveholders, not former slaves

 “A spectacular achievement of historical research.
 Forret shows for the first time just how far the American government went to secure reparations.” —Robert Elder, author of Calhoun: American Heretic